8 Best Renters Insurance Companies in California of 2026

 Discounts

-If a company had many different discounts that could significantly lower your premium, we added that insurer to our list.
+We added that insurer to our list if a company had many discounts that could significantly lower your premium.

 It was important for the insurers we chose that they had a multi-policy or bundle discount because it provides the highest policy discount.
 Some companies reduce their premiums by as much as 15% when bundling.